 The course is offered primarily in person.
 Lectures and recitations will be live broadcast online as well as recorded.
 Quizzes will be online only, using WebAssign.
-The two midterms and the final exam will be in-person only.
-The laboratory component is also in-person only.
+The two midterms and the final exam will be in-person only (except in case of a COVID emergency see the notes later).
+The laboratory component is in-person only.

-To access an online lecture or a recitation go to the "Zoom Meeting" tab in the "PHY 251.01 (R01-R02) Modern Physics - Fall 2022" section in Blackboard, look for the date and click on.
+To access an online lecture or a recitation go to the "Zoom Meeting" tab in the "PHY 251.01 (R01-R02) Modern Physics - Spring 2022" section in Blackboard, look for the date and click on.
 You should do this at the posted time of the lecture or recitation.
 Previous lectures can be found under "Cloud Recordings".